About

 In each division, the winning team is the one that solves the most problems.
 Ties are broken by penalty points.

 Penalties points are calculated as follows.
-For each problem that is accepted, you receive M + 20*W penalty points where M is the number of minutes from the start of the contest before your first accepted verdict for this problem and W is the number of incorrect submissions for this problem before your first accepted verdict.
+For each problem that is accepted, you receive M + 20*W penalty points where M is the number of minutes from the start of the contest before your first Accepted verdict for this problem and W is the number of incorrect submissions for this problem before your first Accepted verdict.